 Top five venues

-As previously detailed, AJ Bell Securities is required to publish the top five venues to which it has executed business on an annual basis, for each class of financial instrument expressed in terms of the percentage of deals to each venue split by retail and professional customers.
+As previously detailed AJ Bell Securities Ltd is required to publish our Top 5 Venues to which we have executed business on an annual basis, for each class of financial instrument expressed in terms of the % of trades to each venue split by Retail and Professional customers.

 Separate reports are also provided for each customer category where we have ‘executed and transmitted’ orders.
 This is where we have routed orders to alternative counterparties for order execution on markets of which we are not members.
 This constitutes orders on overseas exchanges where the Counterparty will place orders onto the exchange on our behalf where the trades are unable to be executed via the RSP.

-Based on our ongoing monitoring throughout the year, the results are as expected.
-Retail and professional venues will differ, as the higher average deals size results in fewer orders for professional customers executing via the RSP network.
+Based on our ongoing monitoring throughout the year the results are as expected.
+Retail and Professional execution venues will differ as the higher average trade size results in fewer orders for Professional Customers executing via the RSP network.

 - Shares and depository receipts